AzuxirenLeadGuy/GdiPlusExtension/.github/pull_request_template.md

 	- No alternative to `Bitmap` is added
 	- All rules described by the .editorconfig file is followed
 	- All added features are documented properly, as is applicable.
+	- All added features (if any) are showcased in the `Examples` Project, as described.
 	- No image is included in this commit, as I understand that the repository is only for code, and all images for the purpose of showcasing/demonstration should be added to wiki

 - I have reviewed this commit thoroughly.